vannguyengd/gooddata-ui/docs/10_vis__pivot_table_component.md

 **NOTES:**
 * This behavior is not applied to the [manually resized columns](#manual-resizing).
 It is applied only to the columns that are **not** inside the `columnWidths` object.
-* If [auto resizing](#auto-resizing) is enabled, the columns that are visible during the initial rendering of the table are automatically resized to fit their content.
+* If [auto resizing](#auto-resizing) is enabled, the columns are automatically resized to fit their content.
 If these columns do not fit the screen, they will be resized to fill up the container.

 ### Resizing a column to a custom width